 - In terms of performance, this model doesn’t offer much more than the Fire 8 does.

 All in all, I do think that the Amazon Fire series have their place in the market for those looking for a cheap tablet to use with their Amazon Alexa or just for simple tasks, like reading.
 However, because they are so cheap, they might not have the power that you need in a tablet.
 So, you might be better off looking at an iPad.

 It isn’t easy to compare an iPad to a Amazon Fire, because they’re really intended for different purposes.
 Whilst an Amazon Fire is fine for browsing Spotify or using an an e-reader, they aren’t great for surfing the web or playing games that require more power.

 If you want this, then I’d advise that you look at a more powerful iPad, which will give you the ability to do so.
 I suggest that if you do opt for an iPad, just make sure it has 4GB of RAM or more.
 This power should be sufficient to cope with higher capacity programs and apps.

 If you’re looking for an effective tablet, then I’d advise that you look at Apple’s iPad Pro series.
 It’s definitely one of the best choices if you’re looking for a good tablet.
 They will typically have more power, a better display, a better camera and well.. pretty much a better everything than anything from the Fire series!

 The main drawback about the iPad Pro series is that they’re pretty expensive!
 They won’t be suitable if you’re looking for something cheap.
 If you want something for your kids, then check out this guide for the best tablet for toddlers.

 All in all, it’s quite easy to understand the difference between the two.
-For those looking for a cheap option, then the Fire series is probably the best line on the market.
+For those looking for a cheap option, then the Fire series is probably the best line on the market, and it’s a perfect kids tablet.
 However, if you want something a little better, the you might want to upgrade to an iPad.